SIM card functionality is broken when the device is encrypted.

 Duplicate of #849 -- The problem was fixed in the code and will be part of the next batch of Replicant 4.2 images.
 You can build a Samsung-RIL binary and push it to your device or ask me for one to push on IRC.

-Updated by Richard "Cylus" Palmer almost 6 years ago
+Updated by Richard "Cylus" Palmer about 6 years ago

 Sweet.
 I was worried that this was a complex issue to diagnose (as it doesn't happen every time the device boots), and that it would take a while to fix.
 The likelihood of someone snatching my device is low, and the only sensitive file is my already-encrypted KeePassX database file, so I'll just wait for the next release.